Halloween-Horror-Hacking-Hell/Docs/content/posts/invite.md

 - The result should be rendered in 1920 by 1080 pixels
 - The result won't have access to any audio
 - The result can't use any external scripts or graphics
-- There will be a couple of technical rules about how to name files and alike but those will be announced in the future
+- There will be a couple of technical rules about how to name files and alike but those will be announced in the future as well as how to

 In the end, every attendee can vote and the winner will take home a cool price.

 ## Music
 The music will follow the afforementioned themes, but those themes are quite flexible.
 Want to hear your favorit song?
-Submit it into the following Spotify playlist and we'll make sure to find a nice place for it.
+Submit it into the [Spotify playlist](https://open.spotify.com/playlist/4CohnYSDKokoqwem9O3Ylm?si=037212fba16649fd&pt=f18844e47c384f0a19353a0068ee58fe) and we'll make sure to find a nice place for it.

 ## Help
 In case you have any question, problem or something that should be brought to our attention, we'll urge you to create an [issue on Github](https://github.com/Halloween-Horror-Hacking-Hell/Hellish-Contributions/issues) (before the event as well as during the event).
 This helps us to keep everything organized and make the event an awesome experience for everyone.
 In case something goes wrong, please provide as many details as you can.